Thomas Kilmann Conflict Model and The Two Painters

 Thomas Kilmann Conflict Model

-The one style that features in the middle (even levels of Assertive and Cooperative) is the Compromising style.
+The one style that is featured in the middle (even levels of Assertive and Cooperative) is the Compromising style.
 The other four have distinct differentiating levels between the 2 axes.
 Here are the 4 other combinations that will occur.

 • High Assertiveness and Low Cooperativeness = Competition.